apigee/streetcarts-tutorial/streetcarts/README.md

 ## Getting started

-Learn how to install, set up, and use StreetCarts, on the doc wiki](https://github.com/apigee/docs-sandbox/wiki).
+Learn how to install, set up, and use StreetCarts, on the [doc wiki](https://github.com/apigee/docs-sandbox/wiki).

 ## About StreetCarts